 Hard Water Pet Fish Species

-If you may not opt to soften hard water in your aquarium, stocking it with hard water fish species will provide a suitable alternative.
+If you opt not to soften hard water in your aquarium, stocking it with hard water fish species will provide a suitable alternative.
 Although some fish thrive well in hard and soft water, the following fish species will thrive well in hard water:

-Softening hard water in your aquarium will provide incredible benefits to your fish’s health.
+Softening hard water in your aquarium will incredibly benefit your fish’s health.
 Further, it will enhance their breeding ability and the functional components in your aquarium.

 Reference